 Dec 24, 2017

 The Software Process and Measurement Cast 474 features our interview with Tom Henricksen.
 Tom recently organized and executed the Agile Online Summit that I participated in.
-We get the behind the scene story about how the Summit came together and how it enhanced the Agile community!
+We get behind the scene story about how the Summit came together and how it enhanced the Agile community!

 Tom Henricksen is a speaker and career coach who leads others to turn their dreams into plans.
 Throughout Tom’s career, he has learned firsthand how hard it can be to find a good career match.
 As a result of his trials, he’s created a simple process designed to help find a career that inspires passion, encourages optimal performance, and results in profit.